 CBD for Pets: All You Need to Know

-- Dry mouth: CBD can decrease the production of saliva; your dog may get very thirsty and need more to drink, so keep a bowl of fresh water nearby and easily accessible.
+- Dry mouth: CBD can decrease the production of saliva; your dog may get very thirsty and need more to drink.
+Therefore, be sure to keep a bowl of fresh water nearby and easily accessible.

-- Lowered blood pressure: Blood pressure of the patient has been known to drop temporarily after taking it.
+- Lowered blood pressure: Blood pressure has been known to drop temporarily after taking CBD.
 This may lead to your pet feeling dizzy and light-headed, so make sure they are in a safe environment.
 If your pet already suffers from low blood pressure, do not give them CBD.

-- Drowsiness: The calming effects of CBD can lead to drowsiness and lethargy, so look out for this side effect and ensure that you maintain a healthy dosage that doesn’t affect them too negatively.
+- Drowsiness: The calming effects of CBD can lead to drowsiness and lethargy.
+Therefore, it’s important to monitor your pet and ensure you maintain a healthy dosage that doesn’t affect them too negatively.